 We are an all-volunteer, 501(c)(3) nonprofit organization whose mission is to transform the lives of children and adults through it’s innovative philanthropic programs: Operation School Bell®, Hospital Equipment Lending Program, Scholarship, Hospitality House, Assault Survivor Kits®, Arts for Kids, ALDO Bears, and Serve Our Seniors.

 Our Thrift Shop is located at 6265 E. Evans Avenue, Suite 8, in Denver.
 Store hours are 10 AM to 5 PM Monday through Saturday.
 We welcome your clothing and household donations.

-Other funding sources include grants, corporate and individual donations, “The Happening” and “Spring Fling” fundraisers, an annual appeal letter requesting monetary donations, participation in “Colorado Gives”, as well as our Endowment Fund.
+Other funding sources include grants, corporate and individual donations, “The Happening” and “Summer Sizzle” fundraisers, an annual appeal letter requesting monetary donations, participation in “Colorado Gives”, as well as our Endowment Fund.

 HISTORY OF ASSISTANCE LEAGUE